Logo

 Creating a Piano Practice Habit at Home

-Friday, September 16, 2022 by Anita Byers | Practice
+Saturday, September 14, 2024 by Anita Byers | Practice

 Next week begins our 4th week back to piano after the summer break.
 I hope by now everyone is settling into their school routine and new activities.

 Piano is different than any other after-school activity.
 With piano, practice is done at home during the week and what happens each week with the teacher is the instruction.
 Practice is so important in making progress.
 The more progress a student makes, the more fun piano is!
-There are 168 hours in a week, but I only spend 30-45 minutes of that time with your pianist.
+There are 168 hours in a week, but I only spend 45 minutes of that time with your pianist.

 The parent's role in developing great practice habits at home is crucial.
 My hope is that time spent on the bench will become a part of the student's daily routine just like brushing their teeth and doing homework.
 Scheduling it will make it happen.
+Regular and focused practice sessions are best!

-In my studio, the students who are using the app on a regular basis to view assignments and track practice are the students that are progressing and forming great practice habits.
+In my studio, the students who are using the Vivid Practice app on a regular basis to view assignments and track practice are the students that are progressing and forming great practice habits.
 They come to piano class ready to play!

 The article, "What Parents Need to Know About Piano Practice" was written by Andrea Dow who is the co-author of the WunderKeys piano method books.
 I hope you will find some ideas of how to make piano practice a regular part of your pianist's day.